harsh1868-zz/HackCovid/README.md

-📈
-# covid_tracker
+# covid_tracker - Corona Prevention

-PRs Welcome Twitter Follow

 # About App
 A simple Flutter app to track COVID-19 cases.
 It gives you information about all around world and for india as state level.